liyonghelpme/Bounce/README.md

 <h3>Abstract</h3>

 Bounce is a lightweight, fast, and open-source 3D physics engine for games.
-It simulates joints and rigid bodies and supports general convex polyhedras.
+It simulates joints and rigid bodies, supports general convex polyhedras, and can efficiently evaluate ray-casting and AABB queries.

 <h3>Instructions</h3>